Welcome to post two of the Healthy Eating Habits series! If you missed part one, you can catch up here: [Is Your Coffee Toxic?]

 Red No. 40 is the most common food dye.
 According to Science Direct, a controlled study was done on mice.
 The mice were given Red No. 40 food dye in their drinking water over a specific period.
 After extensive testing, it was found that Red No. 40 “inflicts DNA damage…which leads to altered gut microbiota and subsequent inflammation in the distal colon.”
 And it has an “adverse impact on colorectal carcinogenesis.”

-Red No. 40 negatively impacts the DNA and gut microbiome and inflames the colon.
-I do not want to put this into my body.
+In summary, Red No. 40 negatively impacts the DNA and gut microbiome and inflames the colon.

 Sources